 Line 7: This whole line is optional.
 If you do not what to change the location of ProgramData then remove this entire line.
 If you do then change the Location of “D:\ProgramData” to the location of your choice

-Line 11: Change the drive letter in “wim:E” to that of your CD/DVD drive where your Windows 7 installation DVD
+Line 11: Change the letter E in “wim:E” to the drive letter your DVD that has your Windows 7 installation DVD

-- Save this to a file called relocate.xml.
+- Save this to a file called move.xml.
 The name is not important but no spaces is ideal because we will be calling it from the command line so no spaces equals easier.

-- This file will need to be on the machine that is in Audit Mode I please it on the D drive for me as it is easy to find.
+- This file will need to be on the machine that is in Audit Mode, I normally put this on the D drive for as it is easy to find.

 - On the new machine open cmd.exe from the run dialog